BenMckeown28/csy1018-assign1/README.md

 # Benjamin McKeown -CSY1018 Assignment 1- Student Number 16424393
 https://benmckeown28.github.io/csy1018-assign1/index.html Link to website
 # csy1018-assign1
 During the assignment, I have discussed and asked raising questions between two other students who live in my flat:
 Alfie England
 Brook smith
 These questions included content about the design briefs requirements and restrictions which we needed to follow.
-I also have been to a couple of the support sessions to ask Tom Rose about some problems I was having with some of the media queries for specific pages of my website.
+I also have been to a couple of the support sessions to ask Tom Rose about some problems I was having with some of the media queries for specific pages of my website and material design in general.
 ### Hours spent:

-On average I spent around 35+ hours on the assignment, but it’s too difficult to give an exact figure because there were times when I had to research for specific code.
+On average I spent around 35+ hours on the assignment, but it’s too difficult to give an exact figure because there were times when I had to research for specific code or doing other things towards the other assignment.
 ## Navigation diagrams
 !
 [Navigation diagram] (https://gyazo.com/e2615e2b60ab5bc622ec988e603ba2af)
 !
 [Navigation diagram 2] (https://gyazo.com/b82e71152c8e337127bf6910899976b6)
+In terms of the navigation within my website I want it so that the user is able to user a menu bar along the top which will allow them to

 ## wireframes/designs
 !
 [Logo] (https://i.gyazo.com/ece19aabd5135049092feebdda9ca8df.png)